+45 65 41 47 94

 Emerging infectious diseases

-Faster and more precise characterization of microorganisms
+Rapid and precise detection and characterization of microorganisms

-Detection and characterisation of bacteria, fungi and virus by PCR and DNA sequencing, including whole genome sequencing.
+Detection and characterisation of bacteria, fungi and virus by PCR and DNA sequencing, including whole genome sequencing